 The Company's principal business activity is to acquire and hold high-quality mineral assets with a focus in the Americas, effectively building a mineral bank at a time when market values are significantly lower than in the immediately preceding years.
-The Company currently holds a high-quality portfolio of 19 mineral assets in Mexico, the United States and most recently in Canada, following the acquisition of Coastal Gold Corp, whose flagship property is the Hope Brook Gold Project in Newfoundland.
+The Company currently holds a high-quality portfolio of 21 mineral assets in Canada, Mexico, and the United States, following the acquisition of Coastal Gold, whose flagship property is the 1.0 million Au ounce Hope Brook Project in Newfoundland, and the recently completed acquisitions of both Gold Canyon and PC Gold, which will add a further 4.4 million Au ounces of indicated, and 2.0 million Au ounces of inferred resource, to its growing mineral bank.
 Ultimately the Company's goal is to increase its portfolio to 40-50 mineral assets which will be comprised of gold, silver, copper, lead, zinc and nickel.